How it works

 - Draft — created but not yet sent.

-- In Progress — client has started filling in responses.
+- In progress — client has started filling in responses.

 - Completed — all fields reviewed and approved.